im-tomu/fomu-workshop/README.md

 You should see a new window pop up for the serial port.
 You should also see a Zephyr shell running.

+#### Debugging the app in Renode

+In general, debugging in Renode is done with GDB just like with a physical board - you connect to a debug port and execute GDB commands as usual.
+For details, see the [Renode debugging documentation](https://renode.readthedocs.io/en/latest/debugging/gdb.html).

-### Wishbone bridge
+### Wishbone bridge between Renode and Fomu

 This part of the workshop is based on a [Renode, Fomu and Etherbone bridge example](https://renode.readthedocs.io/en/latest/tutorials/fomu-example.html) from the Renode documentation.

-Just like we can access Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping part of the memory space as accessible via the Etherbone protocol.
+Just like we can access Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping a part of the memory space to be accessible via the Etherbone protocol.

-Renode has a predefined scenario you can try to inspect different capabilities of running in a simulated environment.
+This is a very useful capability as it enables us to potentially simulate an advanced LiteX SoC system which would not normally fit in the FPGA (or e.g. take a long time to synthesize), and interface it with the remaining part of the physical system for I/O.

 #### Setting up the server